heinpen/Project-starter-gulp/README.md

 ## Usage

-To start work, run 'gulp'.
+To start work, run 'gulp' in your dirrectory.
 ```cmd
 gulp
 ```